King George V Sanatorium, Godalming

 The KGV was, for many years, at the forefront TB research and treatment.
 It pioneered development of drug therapy (streptomycin) and the manufacture of iron lung equipment.

 The hospital closed in 1988 and the site has been redeveloped for residential use with all the hospital buildings being demolished except for an entrance lodge.

 Life in institutions such as the KGV is well evoked in the 1997 UK TV series "Get Well Soon" written by Ray Galton and Alan Simpson who met in 1947 in the nearby Milford TB sanatorium.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - London Metropolitan Archives, 40 Northampton Road, London EC1R OHB.
+Has virtually all the surviving records for the Metropolitan Asylums Board and its instititutions.
+Search their catalogue at https://search.lma.gov.uk/.
 Holdings include general and administrative papers (1915-1948).
 No patient records are thought to survive.

 - Ayers, Gwendoline, M. (1971) England's First State Hospitals and the Metropolitan Asylums Board (Wellcome Institute of the History of Medicine, London).

 - Powell, Sir Allan (1930) The Metropolitan Asylums Board and its Work, 1867-1930.
 (MAB, London)

 - The KGV Archive contains a history and many pictures of the KGV.